 The Colby Writing Department offers writing courses and supports the development of writing-intensive courses in all departments and programs to give students many opportunities to improve their writing across all four years.

 The Writing Department’s development began with the creation of first-year, writing-intensive courses (W1s) guided by common understandings and student learning outcomes.
 These courses fulfill the first-year writing requirement.
 Faculty across the curriculum may also develop upper-level, writing-intensive courses in the disciplines (W2 and W3 in the catalogue) or apply for whole-department writing grants.

 The content of upper-level, writing-intensive courses will reflect the disciplines in which they are offered, and most will use writing to teach course content.
 To receive a W designation, courses must give explicit attention to the writing process and product, and be approved by the Writing Committee and the Academic Affairs Committee.

-The Writing Program also links writing fellows, peer writing tutors trained by the Farnham Writers’ Center, to writing-intensive classes.
+The Writing Department also links writing fellows, peer writing tutors trained by the Farnham Writers’ Center, to writing-intensive classes.